daos-stack/daos/docs/admin/deployment.md

 - [Validate](#system-validation) that the DAOS system is operational

-Note that starting the DAOS server instances can be performed automatically on boot if start-up scripts are registered with systemd.
+Note that starting the DAOS server instances can be performed automatically on boot, if start-up scripts are registered with systemd.

 The following subsections will cover each step in more detail.

 ## DAOS Server Setup

-First of all, the DAOS server should be started to allow remote administration command to be executed via the dmg tool.
 This section describes the minimal DAOS server configuration and how to start it on all the storage nodes.

 ### Example RPM Deployment Workflow

 A recommended workflow to get up and running is as follows:

-* Install DAOS Server RPMs - `daos_server` systemd services will start in listening mode which means DAOS I/O engine processes will not be started as the server config file (default location at `/etc/daos/daos_server.yml`) has not yet been populated.
+- Install DAOS Server RPMs - `daos_server` systemd services will start in listening mode, which means DAOS I/O engine processes will not be started as the server config file (default location at `/etc/daos/daos_server.yml`) has not yet been populated.

-* Run `dmg config generate -l <hostset> -a <access_points>` across the entire hostset (all the storage servers that are now running the `daos_server` service after RPM install).
+- Run `dmg config generate -l <hostset> -a <access_points>` across the entire hostset (all the storage servers that are now running the `daos_server` service after RPM install).
   The command will only generate a config if hardware setups on all the hosts are similar and have been given sensible NUMA mappings.
   Adjust the hostset until you have a set with homogeneous hardware configurations.

-* Once a recommended config file can be generated, copy it to the server config file default location (`/etc/daos/daos_server.yml`) on each DAOS Server host and restart all `daos_server` services.
+- Once a recommended config file can be generated, copy it to the server config file default location (`/etc/daos/daos_server.yml`) on each DAOS Server host and restart all `daos_server` services.
   An example command to restart the services is
   `clush -w machines-[118-121,130-133] "sudo systemctl restart daos_server"`.
-  The services should prompt for format on restart and after format is triggered from `dmg`, the DAOS I/O engine processes should start.
+  The services should prompt for format on a restart, and after the format is triggered from `dmg`, the DAOS I/O engine processes should start.

 ### Server Configuration File

 The `daos_server` configuration file is parsed when starting the `daos_server` process.
-The configuration file location can be specified on the command line (`daos_server -h` for usage) otherwise it will be read from the default location (`/etc/daos/daos_server.yml`).
+The configuration file location can be specified on the command line (`daos_server -h` for usage) otherwise, it will be read from the default location (`/etc/daos/daos_server.yml`).

 Parameter descriptions are specified in